blastframe/Frame-Jumper/README.md

 ### Step-by-Step Guide

-1. **Setup Your Grease Pencil Object:**
+1. **Setup Your Scene:**

-   - Create or select an existing Grease Pencil object in your scene.
+   - Ensure your Grease Pencil object is in the scene.
-   - Apply a Time Offset modifier if required.
+   - Apply a Time Offset modifier to the object.
+This modifier (driven by keyframes) controls which frame is displayed during playback.

-2. **Activate the Frame:**
+2. **Preparing for a New Drawn Frame:**

-   - In the Grease Pencil timeline or on the canvas, choose the frame you wish to duplicate.
+   - When you reach a point in the animation where you need a newly drawn frame, open the sidebar (press `N` in the 3D Viewport) and navigate to the **GP Time Offset Tools** tab.

-3. **Duplicate the Frame:**
+   - Click the **Duplicate Time Offset Frame** button which shows as a Time Modifier icon in the header of the Dopesheet Editor.
+This operator will disable the active Grease Pencil object's Time Offset modifier and duplicate the currently displayed frame (the one being driven by keyframes) into a new frame.

-   - Open the sidebar (Press `N` in the 3D Viewport) and navigate to the **GP Time Offset Tools** tab.
+   - Additionally, if enabled, it can create a blank keyframe on the source layer so that the original drawing does not show underneath.

-   - Click on the **Duplicate Frame** button.
+3. **Drawing the New Frame:**

-   - The add-on will duplicate the active frame (while copying ease data, handle angles, and interpolation settings) into a new frame for editing.
+   - With the modifier now temporarily disabled, switch to Draw mode and create your new artwork on the duplicated frame.

-4. **Edit the Duplicated Frame:**
+   - The new frame is independent—allowing you to make changes without affecting the original keyframed animation.

-   - The duplicated frame will appear in the timeline as a separate frame.
+4. **Re-enable the Time Offset Modifier:**
-   - Edit the new frame as desired without affecting the original frame.
+   - Once you’re satisfied with your new frame, re-enable the Time Offset modifier (for example, by using the viewport toggle button provided by the add-on).

-5. **Saving Your Work:**
+   - Your animation will now resume its keyframed control, but with the new frame integrated into the sequence.

-   - Once satisfied, save your Blender file.
-The add-on does not automatically commit changes, so manual saving is required.
+By following these steps, you efficiently use **GP Time Offset Duplicator** to integrate hand-drawn modifications into your animated Grease Pencil layers.

 ## Troubleshooting